Skip to main content

 JSON without identifiers

-To export the internal query representation without formatting (single-line, no indentation) and without the id or path attributes on each object, use the "json_without_ids" format.
-This is useful if you need to serialize the query for storage.
+To export the internal query representation without formatting (single-line, no indentation) and without any id or path attributes, use the "json_without_ids" format.
+This can be useful for serializing the query for persistent storage.

 formatQuery(query, 'json_without_ids');